CREWdecisions/elicitr/tests/testthat/_snaps/cont_sample_data.md

       out <- cont_sample_data(obj, round = 2)
     Message
-      v Rescaled min and max for variable "var3". v Data for 3 variables sampled successfully using the "basic" method.
+      v Rescaled min and max for variable "var3". v Data for "var1", "var2", and "var3" sampled successfully using the "basic" method.

 ---